definition of compromise in a relationship

 Here are some questions/notes to consider if you worry you're compromising too much or changing too much for your partner:

-3. When I participate in or reflect back on XYZ activity/experience that was influenced by my partner, does it/did it make me feel good or bad?
+3. Personal preferences: When I participate in or reflect back on XYZ activity/experience that was influenced by my partner, does it/did it make me feel good or bad?
 If it made me feel good, can I acknowledge that I enjoyed it and feel grateful my partner introduced it into my life?
-If it made me feel bad, was it because I was resisting the activity out of fear of giving up a part of myself, or did I genuinely not enjoy it or feel like it went against my values?
+If it made me feel bad, was it because I was resisting the activity out of fear of giving up a part of myself, or did I genuinely not enjoy it or feel like it went against my core values?

 The answers to those questions/notes will give you valuable information to decide if you and your partner may need to re-align on how you're influencing one another.
+The importance of a collaborative approach to compromise is evident and plays a crucial role.

 I'll end with a little reminder: